 Section 2: Application – Eligible persons desiring membership shall submit a written request for membership, together with payment of appropriate dues to the Treasurer.
 If it is unclear that the applicant meets the eligibility requirements, the Board shall resolve the matter by majority vote of those present and voting.

 Section 3: Voting Rights – Each active member shall be entitled to one vote on matters submitted to a vote of the general membership.
-Voting shall be in person; proxies shall not be allowed.
+Voting may take place in person at a UMA meeting or via email or electronic ballot; proxies shall not be allowed.

 Section 4: Renewal of Active Membership – Payment of annual dues shall be required for renewal of active membership.
 Written application as set forth in Article III, Section 2 shall not be required for renewal.